 Silverbell/Brewster Link: This path at the intersection of Silverbell and Brewster roads connections about 6.25 miles of existing safety paths in one of the highly populated areas of the township.
 SPT thanks the property owners, Steve and Laura Benequisto, for allowing the easement on their property and recognizing the need for safe routes for their neighbors.

-Addison Oaks to Cranberry Lake Park Connection: A trail connection alone the south side of Romeo Road from Addison Oaks to Cranberry Lake Park was part of Oakland Township’s original 2006 Safety Paths and Trails Master Plan.
-This strategic connection was satisfied beyond expectations with the 2012 completion of the “Connector Trail” in Addison Oaks County park.
-This 2.5 mile network of trails and boardwalks stretches from Lake George Road through Addison oaks east and west units to the Romeo Road crosswalk at Cranberry Lake Park.
+Addison Oaks to Cranberry Lake Park Connection: A trail connection along the south side of Romeo Road from Addison Oaks to Cranberry Lake Park was part of Oakland Township’s original 2006 Safety Paths and Trails Master Plan.
+This strategic connection was satisfied beyond expectations with the 2012 completion of the “Connector Trail” by Addison Oaks County park.
+This 2.5 mile network of trails and boardwalks stretches from Lake George Road through Addison Oaks’ east and west units to the Romeo Road crosswalk at Cranberry Lake Park.
 Funded through Oakland County through a Natural Resources Trust Fund Grant, this trail system links the natural and historical resources of three parks; Bald Mountain Recreation Area, Addison Oaks and Cranberry Lake.
+Oakland Township’s Safety Path and Trails Millage is responsible for the path portion in the parking lot for Cranberry Lake Park on Romeo Road.
 This project exemplifies how strategic partnerships can satisfy the need for trail and park connections.

 Modetz/Adams Connection: Completed in July of 2010, it connects two pathways on the east side of Adams Road, between Dutton and Silverbell.
 It is an excellent example of how private citizens and SPTC can work together for the betterment of the community.
 John and Mary Modetz saw that users of the subdivision-built pathway on either side of their property had to veer into Adams Road to continue on the safety path.
 Recognizing an unsafe situation, they generously offered the easement for a safety path.